-Placement Agent Warrants
+October 2016 Private Placement - Placement Agent Warrants

-The Company issued an aggregate of 165 warrants to the placement agents to purchase one share of its common stock per warrant at an exercise price of \$18,000 per share for 32 warrants and \$1,500 for 133 warrants.
+The Company issued an aggregate of 165 warrants to the placement agents to purchase one share of its common stock per warrant at an exercise price of \$8,000 per share for 32 warrants and \$1,500 for 133 warrants.
 The warrants issued in its October 2016 Private Placement expired on October 17, 2021, and the warrants issued in its March 2018 Private Placement, May 2018 Private Placement and August 2018 Financing expire on September 4, 2023.
 The exercise price and number of shares of common stock or other securities issuable on exercise of such warrants are subject to customary adjustment in certain circumstances, including in the event of a stock dividend, recapitalization, reorganization, merger or consolidation of the Company.

-As of June 30, 2023 and December 31, 2022, 133 warrants issued to the placement agents at an exercise price of \$1,500 and 5 at an exercise price of \$18,000 are outstanding and are currently exercisable.
+As of September 30, 2023, 133 warrants issued to the placement agents at an exercise price of \$1,500 are outstanding and are currently exercisable.
+As of December 31, 2022, 133 warrants issued to the placement agents at an exercise price of \$1,500 and 9 at an exercise price of \$18,000 were outstanding and exercisable.